Globalization: Challenges in International Economics and Politics (CLOSED)

-Students interested in this course might also be interested in Debating the Ethics of War and Political Violence.
+Students interested in this course might also be interested in Business Fundamentals: The Elements of Business (online course) or Debating the Ethics of War and Political Violence.

 “[I've gained...] a deeper knowledge of economics and its integration with policy making and the world situation.” — From a 2014 course evaluation